vrmiguel/kindly/README.md

 `kindly` is a (hopefully) well-commented Rust implementation of a set-user-ID-_root_ program, similar to `sudo` but in a much reduced way.

+__Notice__: this is not a security-hardened application (although it does take a few security measures, described below) and does not aim to replace battle-hardened tools like `sudo` or `doas`.

+* Locks all memory pages mapped into its address space in order to avoid leaking information if sent to swap
+* Reads the password from a tty using [`rpassword`](https://crates.io/crates/rpassword)
+* Zeroes and drops the unencrypted password as soon as it is no longer needed through non-elidable operations
+* Attempts to avoid timing attacks through ["constant-time"](https://www.chosenplaintext.ca/articles/beginners-guide-constant-time-cryptography.html) byte comparisons

 ## Building

 ```shell